facebookresearch/fairseq/examples/simultaneous_translation/docs/baseline.md

 # **Baseline Simultaneous Translation**
 ---

-This is an instruction of training and evaluating a *wait-k* simultanoes LSTM model on MUST-C English-Gernam Dataset.
+This is an instruction of training and evaluating a *wait-k* simultaneous LSTM model on the MUST-C English-German dataset.

 [STACL: Simultaneous Translation with Implicit Anticipation and Controllable Latency using Prefix-to-Prefix Framework](https://https://www.aclweb.org/anthology/P19-1289/)